Sunday, June 8, 2025

 Our children gave Toni and me a subscription to a service (Storyworth) that "prompts you to share personal stories."
 One prompt both Toni and I received was to tell about our experiences living in Brasil (that's the way Brazil is spelled in Brazil!)

 Toni was in Brazil in 1981 with a "Lutheran Youth Encounter" team for about six months.
-I lived there for almost 17 months, from January 1983 till the end of May 1984.
-I had intended to stay until the end of June 1984.
-I came back early partly to be at my Grandma Thorson's 90th birthday party, which was on May 28.
+I lived there for almost 18 months, from January 1983 till the end of May 1984.
+I had intended to stay until sometime in July 1984.
+I came back early partly to be at my Grandma Thorson's 90th birthday party, which was on June 28.

 I started writing about my time in Brazil for Storyworth but ended up writing way too much.
 I wrote about what led me to Brazil in the first place, and then about my first two months.
 It's been interesting for me to do this.
 My time in Brazil continues to influence me today.